Analyst40/analyst40/project3/README.md

-# Project 3: Exploratory Data Analysis
+# Project 3: Data Visualization & Statistics

 - [Embed link(s) to your course reflections for this section of the curriculum]
 - [Describe your project briefly here]